AustinRobinsonDev/golf-game/README.md

 ##### Fix state for database update on 'next hole'
 ##### Create function to update database game
 ##### If connection lost socket disconnect load from database last position
-##### Possibly store a copy of all game state in database and update all at the same time
 ##### Pull gamestate from database and load data in the game screen from that
 ##### Create component "player icon" to load instead of a `<p></p> ` with stats